t-doc-org/common/docs/reference/elements.md

 markup.
 Answers can optionally be marked as solutions by prefixing them with `:` (the prefix is removed).

-Polls can be controlled by members of the group `polls:control`, using the icons in the toolbar.
+Polls can be controlled by members of the group `polls:control`, using the buttons in the toolbar.

 - <button class="tdoc fa-play"></button> /
   <button class="tdoc fa-stop"></button>: Open or close the poll.
 Closed polls